xZise/flake8-string-format/README.rst

 Parameters
 ----------

-This module doesn't add any additional parameters.
-The stand alone version also mimics Flake8's ignore parameter.
+This module doesn't add any additional parameters to Flake8.

 Error codes